 Handling an aircraft involves all the things mentioned in this article, many of them the ones you cannot do on a simulator.
 Feel, noise, vibration, weather, sensory illusions and perceptions all form part of how a pilot handles an aircraft.

-The only time simulated or synthetic flight time can legally be logged is in an FAA certified, approved and registered Sim.
-Each certified sim is just like a real aircraft.
-It has to go through an initial design certification process, just like a real aircraft.
-It has to be permanently installed at a location and it then gets issued an ID, the sim equivalent of a tail number from an aircraft.
+The only time simulated or synthetic flight time can legally be logged is in an FAA-certified, approved, and registered Simulator.
+Each certified simulator has to be permanently installed at a location and it then gets issued an ID, the sim equivalent of a tail number from an aircraft.

 Only then can the sim be logged and count as hours flown.

 For more information on the FAA standards for flight simulators please check out this FAA Advisory Circular.